florian-beetz/bachelor-thesis/thesis.md

 # Conclusion {#sec:conclusion}

+> I'm missing a more detailed discussion of the discovered problems and what implications they have on migrations to Java 9 in general.
+How easy and feasible is a migration of real-world apps...

 The Java programming language has experienced high popularity in many enterprises and also from private developers since its initial release in 1996.